 Tens of thousands of viewers tune in from all over the wold and join a community of lively, supportive and passionate fans of traditional bagpipe music to discuss the competition, congratulate each piper’s performance and anticipate the winner.
 The full sets are available from the National Piping Centre’s website, where donations are collected for the annual charity partner.
 In 2018 the beneficiary of generous donations by the online audience is Caledonian Piping Club in Ayrshire, who run their Festival of Juvenile Solo Piping Competition every October.

 And the interview features are available from TRADtv too.
-In this chat with Roddy MacLeod, Fergus discusses the positive affect that the live stream has on the event.
+In this chat with Roddy MacLeod, Fergus discusses the positive effect that the live stream has on the event:

 Each year an estimated 10% of the audience in attendance have come to Scotland for the Championship because they watched the stream in previous years.
 We estimate that brings up to £50K in gross spending to Scotland each year as a result of this digital media content-driven cultural tourism stimulus.